Belief (Belief album): Recording

-On album track "Dreams" Mozgawa played live hi-hat, snare and percussion, over the programmed drum machines, On "Wot" Mozgawa played the main atonal synthline on an Oberheim synthesiser, then Hollon added further instrumentation.
+On album track "Dreams" Mozgawa played live hi-hat, snare, and percussion over the programmed drum machines.
+On "Wot" Mozgawa played the main atonal synthline on an Oberheim synthesiser, then Hollon added further instrumentation.

 Speaking to The Line of Best Fit, Hollon described the recording of album track "Ulu", "The pad loop was the foundation and the addition of the 303 bass line brought me back to an era of music we both love.
 Once the improvised tracks were laid down live, we went back and added a drum break played by Stella and I added a bass guitar."

 Critical reception

-Belief received a positive review from Bandcamp Daily where it was 'Album of the Day', and they described it as "The sibilant bleeps and murky acid basslines that were a staple for LFO find themselves reincarnated via Mogzawa and Hollon’s productions."
+Belief received a positive review from Bandcamp Daily, where it was 'Album of the Day', and they described it as "The sibilant bleeps and murky acid basslines that were a staple for LFO find themselves reincarnated via Mogzawa and Hollon’s productions."

 At BrooklynVegan where it was 'Album of the Week' and made their July 'Albums of the Year So Far' list, it was described as "an album that is a wonderful tribute to a time, place and person, but also a killer record in its own right, not to mention a lot of fun, and it's loaded with bleep-y bangers."

-In a positive review Mojo described the album ranging between track with "radiant expansions and contractions" and tracks where "claustrophobia kicks in with Drexciya intensity".
+In a positive review, Mojo described the album as ranging between tracks with "radiant expansions and contractions" and tracks where "claustrophobia kicks in with Drexciya intensity".

 KCRW named "Ulu" as 'Today's Top Tune' on April 22, 2022.
 BrooklynVegan called "Wot" an "absolute banger".
 Stereogum described "I Want To Be" as "a skittery instrumental that truly evokes the early rave era, both in its hard breakbeats and its zonked-out astral tone."